jlimadev/aws-certification-cloud-practitioner-notes/notes/account-billing-support/README.md

 TCO stands to Total Cost of Ownership and it is a tool to calculate the cost of moving ownership of on-premises server to the cloud.

+> TCO calculator helps to compare the cost of your applications in an on-premises or traditional hosting environment to AWS.
+AWS helps reduce Total Cost of Ownership (TCO) by reducing the need to invest in large capital expenditures and providing a pay-as-you-go model that empowers to invest in the capacity you need and use it only when the business requires it.
+Once you describe your on-premises or hosting environment configuration, it produces a detailed cost comparison with AWS.
+TCO calculator can be used from https://awstcocalculator.com/.

 - AWS Helps reduce CAPEX (capital expenditures) and providing a pay-as-you-go model
 - The TCO calculators allow you to estimate the cost savings when using AWS and provide a detailed set of reports that can be used in executive presentations.
 - It compares all the costs with having a on-premises server vs using AWS infrastructure (Server, Storage, Network, IT Labor)